zxc916684603/ecs/intl.en-US/User Guide/Instances/Create an instance/Create an instance of the same configuration.md

 2. Select the target region.
 3. In the left-side navigation pane, click **Instances**.
 4. Find your ECS instance and, in the **Actions** column, select **More** \> **Buy Same Type**.
-5. On the **Buy Same Type** page, confirm the selected configurations in the **Overview** section.
+5. On the **Buy the Same Configuration** page, confirm the selected configurations in the **Overview** section.
 If you want to modify any configurations, select **View More** to change the billing method, security group, network billing method, bandwidth, logon credential, or instance name.
 6. To purchase a Subscription ECS instance, you can change the **Purchase Time**.
 7. Set the **Amount**.
 8. Read and confirm you agree to the **ECS Service Terms and Product Terms of Service**.